Gold Derby Predictions Game

 STEP FIVE: Wager points.
 Every category is worth 100 points -- with three exceptions.
 You get three Super Bets: one for 500 points and two for 200 points.
 Decide your bet in the drop-down menu located in top left corner of the category pop-up boxes.

-STEP NINE: Always remember to click "Save Predictions" button, then move on to decide another category.
+STEP SIX: Always remember to click "Save Predictions" button, then move on to decide another category.

 Save your predictions and check back with Gold Derby after the awards show to see if you've reaped the most game points.
-(If there's a tie, the player with the highest point score and highest percentage of correct predix prevails.)
+Here are our leaderboards.

 BELOW: A brief and simple guide to how Gold Derby works -- including how you can post your award predictions and compete against the experts.

 BELOW: After Gold Derby helped Cynthia Nixon to choose the right episodes to submit to Emmy judges in 2004, leading to her first Emmy win on her last year on "Sex and the City," she graciously thanked us:

 BELOW: In 2011, just moments after winning the Emmy for Best Drama Series for a fourth year in a row, "Mad Men" creator Matt Weiner told us what's really important to him: winning the Gold Derby Award a few days earlier.
 (All site users choose nominees and winners, so join Gold Derby now.)

 Read more about entry and rules here.
 Make your initial predictions now.
 Change them later as often as you wish up until the nominations or winners are announced.